St Mark's Centre for Familial Intestinal Cancer

 About our centre

 We support patients and their families to provide life-long multidisciplinary care.
 We focus on early diagnosis and prevention of cancer.
-We maintain a clinical database to us:
+We maintain a clinical database to help us:

 • provide ongoing endoscopic surveillance